glycerine/bigbird/README.md

 Status: very incomplete, just starting.
 Run "go test -v" and see bb_test.go (and any other _test.go files that may be added) to discern what tests pass.
 To summarize: string, boolean and numeric constants work.
 Assignment works, but swapping with parallel assignment is not special-cased as it should be.
 Most binary operators work.

-If scheme support gets far enough, the eventual plan is to port to Clojure, taking advantage of Clojure's implementation of channels and go-routines, and JVMs mature runtime.
+If scheme support gets far enough, the eventual plan is to port to Clojure, taking advantage of Clojure's implementation of channels and go-routines as well as the mature JVM runtime and library set.

 MIT or Apache2 license.